Political factions are vogue

 What do the Federalist Papers #10 and #51 say about factions?
 How, when, and why were political parties first formed in the United States?
 Has the system changed since the founding of the nation?
 What has remained the same?

-Through internal factional disputes, realignments, wars, economical turmoil and numerous other stresses and conflicts--political parties within American government remain.
-Even during times of dissatisfaction with governance performance, the American population seems content with the two party system.
+Through internal factional disputes, realignments, wars, economic turmoil and numerous other stresses and conflicts--political parties within American government remain.
+Even during times of dissatisfaction with governance performance, the American population seems content with the two-party system.

 1. Bibby, John, and Brian Schaffner.
 Politics, Parties and Elections in America.
 Cengage Learning, 2011.